 Casualty data is, of course, critical to measuring success, but this is a lag indicator, relying on historic data to arrive before we can interpret and understand trends.
-We also require Safety Performance Indicators (SPI) that can inform us of risk and danger on our roads related to Safe System elements.
+We also require Safety Performance Indicators (SPI) that can inform us of risk and danger on our roads related to Safe System components.

 This approach has been pioneered in Europe with detailed guidelines now in place to monitor and compare these indicators across many countries.
-Transport Scotland have developed a comprehensive set of SPIs which follow international best practice.12
+Transport Scotland have developed a comprehensive set of SPIs which follow international best practice 12.

 These indicators do not simply measure outputs (e.g., number of traffic violations), but instead express known risk factors, or road dangers, as a compliance score.
 These scores can be benchmarked and measured at regular intervals either across GM or within individual local authorities.
-A suggested set of indicators will be published with our future action plans.

 As we seek to increase the number of trips made using sustainable modes, we will also need to ensure that the levels of risk for these groups decreases per mile cycled, wheeled, walked or travelled.
-Therefore, in addition to the Safety Performance Indicators comparing relative risk rates between groups and over time will be a core part of our performance management.
+Therefore, in addition to the Safety Performance Indicators, comparing relative risk rates between groups and over time will be a core part of our performance management.